notaryproject/notation/specs/commandline/sign.md

   notation sign [flags] <reference>

 Flags:
-      --cert-file string        location of file containing a complete certificate chain for the signing key.
-Use this flag with '--key-file'.
       --envelope-format string  signature envelope format, options: 'jws', 'cose' (default "jws") -e, --expiry duration         optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes(m), hours(h) or days(d).
 For example: 30d, 12h, 30m, 1d3h20m
   -h, --help                    help for sign
   -k, --key string              signing key name, for a key previously added to notation's key list.
-      --key-file string         location of file containing signing key file.
-Use this flag with '--cert-file'.
   -p, --password string         password for registry operations (default to $NOTATION_PASSWORD if not specified)
       --plain-http              registry access via plain HTTP
       --plugin-config strings   {key}={value} pairs that are passed as is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values